 The bottom line: it was okay.
 Perhaps a little cool, perhaps a tad over-extracted, but overall, a decent cup of coffee.
 However, there is a sting in the tail.
 I tried the Emirates coffee after dinner (I always do, just to check, figuring I don’t have to drink it if it’s no good).
 Well this one was good.
 As good, I’d venture to say, as my own coffee.
 Which was a surprise, I can tell you!

-Well, for starters, no, it wasn’t a waste of time.
-Making my own coffee never is.
+To start with, making my own coffee is never a waste of time.
 It certainly didn’t put me off repeating the whole exercise at Dubai Airport, where I took great pleasure in obtaining my hot water from Costa.
 Bless them, though, I didn’t even buy anything, just walked up and asked if I may have a jug of hot water please.

 This one, by the way, was definitely worthwhile.
 Although the Emirates coffee I had on the flight to from Dubai to Hong Kong wasn’t horrible, it certainly wasn’t up to the standard of the previous flight from Manchester.
 It was more bitter, with hints of the over-stewed taste I associate with airline coffee.
 I drank it, but I can’t say I particularly enjoyed it.